Puransapkota4/js-basics/README.md

 if its your first time using git , and need to config git : git config --global user.email "email used" git config --global user.name "actual name used in the account"

+# recap

+1. github acc
+2. ssh key
+3. Project repositories create in github
+4. git clone github ssh url
+5. add,commit,push

+This is all about git